Plan of Ayutla: Plan of Ayutla is drafted

 By the beginning of 1854, Santa Anna had secured control over most of Mexico.
 The southern state of Guerrero, which was ruled by General Juan Álvarez, remained outside of his control.
-Due to its difficult terrain, the province was naturally shielded from the capital. Álvarez was angered by Santa Anna's pro-Spanish policies, such as hiring Spanish mercenaries, and by the central government's confiscation of Guerrero's public lands.
+Due to its difficult terrain, the state was naturally shielded from the capital. Álvarez was angered by Santa Anna's pro-Spanish policies, such as hiring Spanish mercenaries, and by the central government's confiscation of Guerrero's public lands.
 The government also planned to build a highway from Mexico City to Acapulco, which threatened Álvarez's regional autonomy.
 Angered by Álvarez's disloyal behavior, Santa Anna sent General Pérez Palacios to seize Acapulco, and Álvarez similarly prepared for war.

 Colonel Ignacio Comonfort, one of Álvarez's subordinates, pressed for a plan to be written, as he wanted to win over public opinion and to add an idealistic angle to the planned rebellion.
 He wanted the document to be vague and to avoid any topics that would narrow the movement's appeal.
 Initially drafted on 24 February 1854, by Colonel Florencio Villarreal, it was proclaimed on 1 March 1854, in Ayutla, Guerrero.
 The Plan de Ayutla was influenced by a document written by the New Orleans exiles.
 The Ayutla Plan not only aimed at removing the dictator but also convening a constituent assembly in order to draft a federal constitution.
 The Plan charged Santa Anna with being a tyrant and declared the Gadsden Purchase to be illegal.
 The authors promised to end the draft and the poll tax. Álvarez, Tomás Moreno, and Nicolás Bravo were declared to be the military leaders of the insurgency, and they were given the power to alter the plan if necessary. Álvarez and Comonfort did not support this proclamation publicly, as Comonfort believed that it would not gain support among moderados.
 The Plan was then slightly revised and accepted by the rebel leaders on 13 March.

 The notable supporters of the Plan of Ayutla included Pedro Hinojosa, Juan Álvarez, exiles of the Santa Anna regime Benito Juárez, Melchor Ocampo, José María Mata, and Ponciano Arriaga, as well as Ignacio Comonfort, Miguel Lerdo de Tejada, Sebastián Lerdo de Tejada, and José María Jesús Carbajal.